loot/libloot/README.md

 ### Tests

-The tests include a complete port of libloot's tests, and can be run by first extracting the [testing-plugins](https://github.com/Ortham/testing-plugins) archive to this readme's directory (so that there's a `testing-plugins` directory there).
+Before running the tests, first extract the [testing-plugins](https://github.com/Ortham/testing-plugins) archive to this readme's directory (so that there's a `testing-plugins` directory there).

 To do that using `curl` and `tar` in a POSIX shell: